00spoiler00/documentation/content/matching/upgrade_plan.md

 - Train a model using existing data, but **exclude the coordinates** to improve perception.

-- Get a low computational cost candidates list based on bigger scope (p.ex Postal Code)
+- Get a low computational cost candidates list based on bigger scope (p.ex Postal Code) **Rework this:** Currently, pairs are selected based on arbitrary Google sectors.
+This could be improved using a radial distance from the inspected point.
-- Can we train the model via RL or via Reg?
+- Can we train the model via RL or via Regression?
 - Given the new candidates, use a comparing trained model (Model have a shape of Input:dimensions * 2, Output: 1)